soyoung0h/MSBA-Challenge/README.md

 # MSBA-Challenge
 MSBA Challenge is an annual on-campus competition for UW-Madison MSBA students.
 This year, students were assigned to analyze and present their data findings for fictitious theme park, Wisneyland.
-I used Python to clean data from past sale records and construct machine learning model based on regressions and gradient boosting.
+I used Python to clean data from past sale records and constructed machine learning model based on regressions and gradient boosting.

 **Overview of the Task**